 Fear and anxiety keep many from scheduling regular visits with their dentist.
 If you have a sensitive gag reflex, a painful medical condition like arthritis, or dental phobia, consider sedation.
 At Shreveport Bossier Family Dental Care we are committed to our patients’ total comfort and relaxation.
 We offer sedation dentistry options, including intravenous (IV) sedation, to our patients in Shreveport, Bossier City, and surrounding communities.

 IV sedation delivers medication through a vein in the hand or arm.
 This type of sedation is fast-acting and has amnesiac qualities, meaning patients usually do not remember their time in the dental chair.
-Our dentists work closely with Certified Registered Nurse Anesthetists (CRNA), including Jason Jarrett, to safely monitor our patients throughout treatment.
-Schedule a consultation with us today to learn more.
+Our dentists work closely with Dental Anesthesia Services of LA, LLC, a group of Certified Registered Nurse Anesthetists (CRNA) that are licensed to safely sedate and monitor our patients throughout treatment.
+Schedule a consultation with us today or visit their website at dentalanesthesiaservices.com to learn more.

 Nitrous Oxide Sedation